ibm-cloud-docs/containers/cs_cluster_scaling.md

 ## Using the cluster autoscaler for a private network-only cluster
 {: #ca_private_cluster}

-The cluster autoscaler is available for standard clusters that are set up with public network connectivity.
+The cluster autoscaler is available for standard classic and VPC clusters that are set up with public network connectivity.
 If your cluster cannot access the public network, such as a private cluster behind a firewall or a cluster with only the private service endpoint enabled, you must temporarily open the required ports or temporarily enable the public service endpoint to install, update, or customize the cluster autoscaler.
 After the cluster autoscaler is installed, you can close the ports or disable the public service endpoint.
 {: shortdesc}

 If your account is not enabled for VRF and service endpoints, you can [open the required ports](/docs/containers?topic=containers-firewall#vyatta_firewall) to allow public network connectivity in your cluster.